varianter/variant.no/docs/import-sanity-dataset.md

 ### Preparations

-First, copy the Sanity CLI config from either `studio/` or `studioShared/`, depending on what studio you want to import.
+First, copy the Sanity CLI config from either `studio/` or `studioShared/`, depending on what studio you're working in.
 Assuming you are in the root of the project, i.e. the `variant.no` directory, run one of the following commands in your terminal of choice:

 #### Studio